fredlcore/BSB-LAN/.github/ISSUE_TEMPLATE/bug_report.md

 **Before submitting a bug report, please make sure that you have checked the [FAQ](https://docs.bsb-lan.de/faq.html) and [troubleshooting section](https://docs.bsb-lan.de/troubleshooting.html) of the manual**.
 Most problems that are reported to us can be solved by going through the solutions provided there.

 **Do not remove any of these questions!
 Bug-Reports that do not contain all required information will not be accepted.
-If you cannot provide any required information, explain why this is the case.**
+If you cannot provide any required information, explain why this is the case.
+Please write your bug report in English, BSB-LAN is used all across Europe, so writing in English allows other users to comment/benefit as well.**

 **Version of the Arduino IDE**
 Please note: Versions 1.8.19 and below are not supported by this project anymore.